 Fruity and vigorous growing trees range from 6 to 32 feet at maturity.
 Whereas, medium-to-large guavas typically scale 1.9 to 3 inches long.
 This plant offers an aromatic pulp with a mixed flavor of peach, lime zest, and passion fruit.

-Further from that, fruit ripening in bunches occurs from September to November or all year round in their native Malaysia.
+This type of guava ripens in bunches from September to November or all year round in its native Malaysia.
 The seedless flesh acquires a firm and crispier texture than other guavas.
-Oftentimes, the seedless guavas are sweeter than the seeded ones.
+Seedless guavas are often sweeter than the seeded ones.